ian-barnes/ian-barnes.github.io/index.md

 In 2003-4 I studied creative writing at the University of Canberra.
 In 2006-7 I trained as a psychotherapist and counsellor at the Jansen-Newman Institute in Sydney.
-I practiced counselling part-time in Canberra until the end of 2009.
+I practised counselling part-time in Canberra until the end of 2009.

 In 2010 I moved to the north of Scotland and lived there for 7 years.
 During that time I taught computing at the University of the Highlands and Islands.